devil-cyber/Diabetes-Prediction/README.md

 ## Diabetes Predictor
 > Predict Diabetes using Machine Learning.

 In this project, our objective is to predict whether the patient has diabetes or not based on various features like *Glucose level, Insulin, Age, BMI*.
 We will perform all the steps from *Data gathering to Model deployment.* During Model evaluation, we compare various machine learning algorithms on the basis of accuracy_score metric and find the best one.
-Then we create a web app using Flask which is a python micro framework.
+Then we create a web app using Streamlit which is a python based framework for datascience.

 # Installation